thetechwhiz/Differential-Privacy/README.md

-# DPrivacy using deep learning
+# Privacy using deep learning

 Some projects using different privacy methods